Posts for tag: root canal

 The root canal procedure

 Most likely, you'll need nothing more than local anesthetic for your root canal.
-However, Dr. Dickey and Dr. Conroy also offer nitrous oxide (laughing gas) and oral conscious sedation to relax patients during their treatments.
+However, Dr. Dickey and Dr. Conroy also offer laughing gas and oral conscious sedation to relax patients during their treatments.

 When you are comfortable, the dentist drills a small hole into the tooth, accessing first root canal.
 Large teeth, such as back molars, may have up to four canals.